spacepy/spacepy/Doc/source/dep_versions.rst

 **************************

 SpacePy will occasionally drop support for old versions of :doc:`dependencies <dependencies>`.
-Dependency support is based on these principles:
+Failures with older versions will not be treated as SpacePy bugs.
+Dependency support is based on these
+principles:

  #.
-The latest released version of a dependency is always supported.
+SpacePy supports released versions of a dependency that meet a
+    minimum version requirement; there is no maximum supported version.
  #.
 Support for old versions of dependencies will be dropped only for
     reason, e.g. if a new version is required to support a new feature or fix a bug.
 Maintenance of convoluted workarounds is included in